Minnesota Legislative Session Wraps

 • E-cigarettes and other vaping devices added to Minnesota Clean Indoor Air Act

-Read on for a more detailed legislative session summary from our legislative rep Dave Renner, CAE.
+Read on for a more detailed summary of the Minnesota legislative session from our legislative rep Dave Renner, CAE.

 Provider Tax Extended at Reduced Rate